 Measures G, E, I, Technology Measure I, Measure Z were passed under the rules of Proposition 39, which directs that the Board of Trustees appoint a Citizens’ Bond Oversight Committee to monitor bond expenditures.
-The organization and conduct of the CBOC is laid out in the CBOC By-laws, which are approved by committee members and the ESUHSD Board of Trustees.
+The organization and conduct of the CBOC are laid out in the CBOC By-laws, which are approved by committee members and the ESUHSD Board of Trustees.

 - To view the requirements and guidelines of citizens oversight committees as mandated by Proposition 39, please click here.